onuse/em-brain/docs/ARCHITECTURE.md

 ## 🎯 **Key Design Principles**

-### **1. Embarrassingly Simple**
+### **1. Core Intelligence Simplicity**
-- Only 4 core systems needed for intelligence
+- Only 4 core systems needed for intelligence (experience, similarity, activation, prediction)
-- No complex cognitive modules
+- No complex cognitive modules in brain logic
-- Everything else emerges from interaction
+- Everything beyond the 4 systems emerges from their interaction
+- **But**: Supporting infrastructure can be sophisticated (GPU acceleration, persistence, networking)

 ### **2. Clean Separation**
+- **Brain logic** separate from **supporting infrastructure**
-- Brain logic separate from communication
+- Core intelligence separate from communication/persistence/utilities
 - Demos separate from core implementation
 - Tests separate from production code

-### **3. Deployment Ready**
+### **3. Production Ready**
-- Server runs on powerful machine
+- Server runs on powerful machine with full infrastructure
-- Clients (robots) connect over network
+- Clients (robots) connect over robust network protocols
 - Multiple robots can share one brain
+- Comprehensive persistence and monitoring

-### **4. Extensible**
+### **4. Extensible Intelligence**
+- Easy to add new robot types (infrastructure extensions)
-- Easy to add new demos
+- Easy to add new demos (application extensions)
-- Easy to add new robot types
+- Hard to add new cognitive modules (intelligence stays simple)
-- Easy to modify any system
+- Easy to optimize performance (infrastructure improvements)

 ## 📋 **Usage Patterns**